Difficulties starting a career

 - German junior staff also place a high emphasis on financial compensation

-- While the highest criteria in the selection of the employer on a global average are the learning opportunities and future colleagues, salary is the top priority for the German "Generation Ys", followed by future colleagues and the importance of the tasks.
+- While the highest criteria in the selection of the employer on a global average are the learning opportunities and future colleagues, for the German "Generation Ys" the salary comes first, followed by future colleagues and the importance of the tasks.

 - The learning opportunities are only the sixth place for German respondents.

-"While many of them are still looking for a job, in Germany it will soon turn to Generation Y for purely demographic reasons, because qualified young people are increasingly becoming a scarce resource, as the 18-25-year-olds today only use 15 Percent of the population in Germany, "says Stefan Wolter, Managing Director of Johnson Controls Global WorkPlace Solutions in Germany.
-"So it's about time that employers who want to attract and retain talented young people listen to the ideas of this generation.
+"While many of them are still looking for a job, in Germany it will soon turn to Generation Y for demographic reasons.
+Because qualified young talent is increasingly becoming a scarce resource, as the 18-25-year-olds today make up only 15 percent of the population in Germany, "says Stefan Wolter, Managing Director of Johnson Controls Global WorkPlace Solutions in Germany.
+"So it's about time that employers who want to recruit and retain talented young people listen to the ideas of this generation.

 To the study: